Bryan Pringle: Television work

 Pringle also made numerous television appearances, gaining fame as 'Cheese & Egg' in the Granada Television sitcom The Dustbinmen (1969–70).
 Earlier, he was Charles Pooter in Diary of a Nobody, made by Ken Russell for BBC 2 in 1964; also for the BBC, he played Len Wiles, adoptive father of Terry Wiles, in On Giant's Shoulders in 1979, Pistol in Shakespeare's Henry IV Part II and Henry V the same year, and Sergeant Match in a 1987 version of the Joe Orton play What the Butler Saw.

 In 1980 he played Albert Case, leader of a group of villains in The Professionals episode Weekend in the Country.
 Other notable appearances were as landlord Arthur Pringle in Series 2 of Auf Wiedersehen, Pet (1986), as Barker in the Inspector Morse episode Deceived by Flight (1989), and as pathologist Felix Norman in Prime Suspect (1991).
 He played the part of the farmer Mr. Grimsdale in the second series of "All Creatures Great and Small".
 Pringle also appeared in 1985 in a well-known TV commercial advertising Heineken beer, playing a cockney elocutionist attempting to teach an upper-class woman (Sylvestra Le Touzel) how to say "The wa'er in Major'a don' taste like wot id ough' 'a" ("The water in Majorca don't taste like what it ought to").

 In the early 1980s he also appeared in a series of International Direct Dialling adverts.
 In the first advert he had the classic line "Sydney who?" only to be told "Not Sydney who, Sydney Australia", at which point the shock causes him to forcefully spit out a mouthful of tea he has just taken.
 The theme continued in further adverts.

 Death

-In later life Pringle lived in Northamptonshire, where he died on 15 May 2002; his body was buried alongside his wife's in the cemetery of St Laurence Church in Brafield on the Green.
+In later life Pringle lived in Northamptonshire, where he died on 15 May 2002; he was buried alongside his wife in the cemetery of St Laurence Church in Brafield on the Green.